lposani/decodanda/README.md

 # Decodanda
 <hr>

-Decodanda ([dog-latin](https://en.wikipedia.org/wiki/Dog_Latin) for "to be decoded") is a best-practices-made-easy Python package for decoding neural population activity.
+Decodanda ([dog-latin](https://en.wikipedia.org/wiki/Dog_Latin) for "to be decoded") is a best-practices-made-easy Python package for decoding neural data.

+Decodanda is designed to expose a user-friendly and flexible interface while implementing the best practices to avoid the most common pitfalls in population activity decoding.

-Some of the best practices handled by Decodanda include:
+Some of the best practices implemented in Decodanda are:
 - Balancing classes
 - Cross validation
 - Creation of pseudo-population data